openstack-archive/development-proposals/user-stories/proposed/fleet-management.rst

   threshold for each alert so the resolving system does not take action on auditor alerts which happen repeatedly.

+* FLT015 - As a cloud operator, I need to be able to replace failed HW: server, switch, storage node, and to ensure that added HW will be treated as replacement component not newly added HW component.
+That includes configuration of HW component to match the replaced one.
+And a UUID that openstack uses for HW component matches the one that is being replaced.

 Use Case Prioritization
 +++++++++++++++++++++++
 **Phase 1** - Modularity and Inventory Management